Incense sticks or cones? A detailed comparison of ingredients & uses – Kin Objects

 Before we begin, it should be noted that we also have two articles that go into great detail about how we make our incense cones and sticks by hand.
 While some of the details are outlined below, please refer to those if you are interested in more information.)

 The Ming Dynasty (1348–1644) in China saw the introduction of the first stick-shaped incense, which has since grown to be the most widely used type of incense.
-The term “joss sticks” may occasionally be used to refer to incense sticks, but we strive to avoid doing so because we believe it has come to mean generally less expensive, lesser quality sticks.
+The term “joss sticks” may occasionally be used to refer to incense sticks, but we try to avoid doing so because we believe it has come to mean mostly less expensive, lower quality sticks.

 Incense sticks come in two varieties: one with a center and one without.